 1Better Health Victoria, Respiratory syncytial virus (RSV), accessed 1 July 2024

-The RSV vaccine is not funded under the National Immunisation Program and is not free for anyone1.
+The RSV Vaccination during pregnancy is funded under the National Immunisation Program (NIP)1.